DaSquidz/rock-paper-scissors-webpage/README.md

 Webpage that lets you play rock paper scissors against the computer.
-The goal of this project is to practice doing DOM manipulation.
+The goal of this project is to practice DOM manipulation.